-Among the fertilizer levels the application of 100% GRDF gave maximum gross monetary returns (83364 ₹ ha-1), net monetary returns (40656 ₹ ha-1) and benefit cost ratio (1.96) which was more over the application of 75% GRDF (₹71649).
-The proper fertilization and fulfilment of nutrition gave maximum soybean yield which leads to increase yield and returns.
+From the research trial undertaken, it was found that the higher gross monetary returns (83364 ₹ ha-1), net monetary returns (40656 ₹ ha-1) and benefit cost ratio (1.96) were obtained with the application of 100% GRDF which was more over the application of 75% GRDF (₹71649).
+The proper fertilization and fulfillment of nutrition gave maximum soybean yield which leads to better economics.
 These findings are in line with Malunjkar et al. (2013).

-The maximum gross monetary returns (97818 ₹ ha-1), net monetary returns (54881 ₹ ha-1) and benefit cost ratio (2.27) were obtained with the application of 1% foliar spray of 19:19:19 than rest of the treatments.
-The foliar spray of nutrients enriched number of pods and final yield to get the maximum crop yield which finally gave maximum net returns.
-These findings are in line with Kulkarni et al. (2016) and Ullasa et al. (2016).
+The 1% foliar spray of 19:19:19 recorded the higher gross monetary returns (97818 ₹ ha-1), net monetary returns (54881 ₹ ha-1) and benefit cost ratio (2.27) on comparison to the rest of the treatments.
+These findings are similar to the work of Kulkarni et al. (2016) and Ullasa et al. (2016).
+It is further proved in this research that the foliar fertilization improves all the growth and yield contributing characters and finally the yield of the crop as they are highly phloem mobile and are translocated to all parts of the plant.